feihong/react-quickstart/README.md

 ## Scripts

-Build the client source and start the server (only used on Glitch)
+Build the client source and start the server.
+This is only used on Glitch, where yarn is not used.

     npm start